lynchp35/Philip_Portfolio/README.md

 Once the cross validation model is done the results are saved to "cross_validation_results/different_alpha.csv".
 I will discuss this further in the overview.pdf and the ANALYSIS.md file.

 Once I have picked the values for -ku, -rp,-exn and -a.
 I will train the model using all the training data and evaluate on the unseen test data using the python script main.py.

+remoaethee benbaQter/retLab

+This text was recognized by the built-in Ocrad engine.
+A better transcription may be attained by right clicking on the selection and changing the OCR engine to "Tesseract" (under the "Language" menu).
+This message can be removed in the future by unchecking "OCR Disclaimer" (under the Options menu).
+More info: http://projectnaptha.com/ocrad